amfairley/nunisi/DESIGN.md

 | Allow users to view previous trips | 4 | 4 |
 | Allow users to book through the website | 5 | 3 |

 Overall, most of the targets meets a ranking of at least 4 in either importance or viability.
-Extra effort will be given to those with higher importance but lower viability (due to currently not knowing how to implement the features required) and those with low importance and higher viability will be included due to their ease of inclusion.<br>
+Extra effort will be given to those with higher importance but lower viability (due to currently not knowing how to implement the features required) and those with low importance and higher viability will be included due to their relative ease.<br>
 Showing reviews of the hotel has been rated a 3/3, as this will depend on the availability of reviews on websites such as TripAdvisor and whether they can be accessed via API if you are not the resort owner.
 Should this prove not possible, showing reviews will be added to "future development" once reviews have been received through this website, giving a resource of reviews to display. <br>
 The "safe and secure user authentication" will be achieved by using Django AllAuth, this will also meet the user story requirements for signing in via social media, email validation, easy login/logout, password updating, and password recovery.
 Stripe will be used for payment and booking, meeting the further user stories of seeing an order confirmation and saving their details for future.